 Endocrine disruptors and nanomaterials, frequently used to enhance the properties of cosmetics, raise questions about their dispersal in ecosystems.
 The small size of these particles can potentially make them bioaccumulable, heightening environmental concerns.

-The long-term consequences of exposure to nanomaterials on aquatic organisms, soils and biodiversity are still largely unknown, underlining the need for thorough research and adequate regulation to mitigate the potential risks associated with these substances.
+The long-term consequences of exposure to nanomaterials on aquatic organisms, soils and biodiversity are still largely unknown, underlining the need for in-depth research and adequate regulation to mitigate the potential risks associated with these substances.

 Research into eco-design of packaging for the cosmetics industry